ledgerium-io/ledgeriumwiki/Blockchain/Blockchain Setup/setup-full-blockchain-node.md

-# One-Click Setup

-`script.sh` is a unix bash file that downloads and deploys one Ledgerium node (consists of Geth, Constellation/Tessera, and GovernanceUI Docker containers) in a single click.

-[Download script.sh](https://github.com/ledgerium/ledgeriumsetup)

 # Setup blockchain "full" node on a fresh linux machine

 The blockchain ecosystem is a combination of multiple technologies that come together.
 It is overwhelming to know that so much has been achieved in a short span.
 The tech stacks range from (not limited to this list) GoLang, NodeJs, Haskell, Metamask, Solidity and supporting Web3 technologies.
 Hence this will always remain as a living document for the team.

+# One-Click Setup

+`script.sh` is a unix bash file that downloads and deploys one Ledgerium node (consists of Geth, Constellation/Tessera, and GovernanceUI Docker containers) in a single click.

+[Download script.sh](https://github.com/ledgerium/ledgeriumsetup)

+# Manual Setup

 ## Install Docker CE